dheera/python-fordreader/README.md

 # python-fordreader

-Reads extended PID attributes from an OBD device connected to a Ford car.
+Reads extended PID attributes from an OBD device connected to a Ford car, including steering wheel angle and more, that you would not normally get from the standard OBD PIDs.

 Example usage: